Bladder Cystitis Imaging

 Eosinophilic cystitis

-Eosinophilic cystitis is a rare form of cystitis that may affect both children and adults.
-Predisposing factors include asthma, allergies, and eosinophilic gastroenteritis.
-Bladder biopsy reveals pancystitis and the presence of eosinophils among other inflammatory cells.
+Predisposing factors for eosinophilic cystitis include asthma, allergies, and eosinophilic gastroenteritis.
+Bladder biopsy reveals pancystitis and the presence of eosinophils, among other inflammatory cells.
 Radiographic findings are nonspecific and include bladder wall thickening and nodular mucosa.
-Both ureteral obstruction and vesicoureteral reflux are seen.
+Ureteral obstruction and vesicoureteral reflux are seen.
 Some authors consider eosinophilic cystitis to be a mild, relatively self-limiting form of interstitial cystitis.

-Glandular cystitis, cystitis cystica, cystitis follicularis, and bullous cystitis are names for the same condition.
-This condition usually affects the lamina propria; expected findings include large cysts that resemble cobblestones, multiple, rounded filling defects at the bladder base, or both.
+Cystitis cystica, cystitis follicularis, and bullous cystitis are names for the same disorder.
+This condition usually affects the lamina propria; expected findings include large cysts that resemble cobblestones; multiple, rounded filling defects at the bladder base; or both.
 These may closely resemble bladder carcinomas.
 The condition is potentially malignant.
+[11]

 Chemotherapy-related cystitis